Looking After Your Supply

-With a simple understanding of how your water is supplied and a little preventative maintenance, you should be able to reduce the risk of leaks and bursts occuring and be better prepared to identify and tackle them if they do happen.
+With a simple understanding of how your water is supplied and a little preventative maintenance, you should be able to reduce the risk of leaks and bursts occurring and be better prepared to identify and tackle them if they do happen.

 Your water supply is fed from the water main through a boundary box.
 The communication pipe, boundary box, meter and external stop tap belong to and are the responsibility of the Company.
 The supply pipe runs from the boundary box into your property.
 Maintenance of the supply pipe and all connected plumbing is your responsibility.

 The external stop tap is located in the boundary box.
 The external stop tap is the property of the Company and should only be operated by authorised Company representatives.

 Where the supply pipe meets your household plumbing there should be an internal stop tap.
 This allows you to turn the water supply to your household plumbing on and off.
 The internal stop tap will usually be located where the service pipe enters your property.

 Spend the time to find out where your internal stop tap is located.
 Knowing where it is may save you important minutes when you are dealing with a burst or major leak.